-Further, as required by the Qatar Commercial Companies' Law, we are also of the opinion that proper books of account were maintained by the Fund.
 We have obtained all the information and explanations which we considered necessary for the purpose of our audit.
-To the best of our knowledge and belief and according to the information given to us, no contraventions of the applicable provisions of the Qatar Central Bank regulations, the Qatar Commercial Companies' Law and the Fund's Articles of Association were committed during the year which would materially affect the Fund's financial position or financial performance.
+To the best of our knowledge and belief and according to the information given to us no contraventions of the applicable provisions of the Qatar Commercial Companies' Law and the Fund's Articles of Association were committed during the year which would materially affect the Fund's financial position or financial performance.